 Australia is a huge continent, all 7.692 million km² of it.
 I know the news coming out from Down Under since late July 2019 have been nothing but about bushfires and may likely affect your intention to visit the gorgeous destination.
 But here’s the low-down – Not all places on the vast continent are affected, it’s still safe to travel to Australia.
 Please don’t cancel your trip.
 Your continued travel to Australia helps in its recovery.

-The aim of this article is to advise readers on updates and help in making informed decision when planning their trips to Australia.
+The aim of this article is to advise readers on updates and help in making an informed decision when planning their trips to Australia.
 By deciding to cancel or postponing visits to Australia is to compound the dire condition the country faces in this unprecedented event.
 Tourism receipts are a lifeline to many businesses and any prolonged reduction of visitors is like a ‘second wave of bushfires’ affecting people livelihood.

 Why Australia has bushfires ?

 Bushfires in Australia is not a recent phenomenon and has destroyed properties and taken lives since 1851.
-The current scale of bushfires are compounded by a protracted heatwave, drought and wind condition.
+The current scale of bushfires is compounded by a protracted heatwave, drought and wind conditions.
 Bushfires are a regular feature in Australia’s calendar – often triggered by natural causes such as lightning strikes and cannot be blamed on climate change or rising greenhouse gas emissions alone.
 Reports of arsonists, while happened in some incidents, have been grossly exaggerated.

 Is it safe to visit Australia at this moment?

 Yes – definitely, you can still travel to Australia.
 And no, you should not cancel your trip.
 Many parts of the vast continent are unaffected by the bushfires.
-Due in a large part to the effect of visual media, visitors’ perception of the scale of bushfires are magnified disproportionately due to news coverage of Australia, which are continuously focused on the bushfire destruction.
+Due in a large part to the effect of visual media, visitors’ perception of the scale of bushfires are magnified disproportionately due to news coverage of Australia, which is continuously focused on bushfire destruction.
 There are still many areas not affected that represents Australia well.
 Remember, Australia is 1 huge continent – all 7.692 million km², which is 10,639 times bigger than Singapore, for comparison.